Developer-Autodesk/viewer-javascript-tutorial/chapter-2.md

 git checkout master -f
 ```

-And you can use following command to bring back your changes if you want:
+You can use the following command to bring back your changes, if you want:
 ```
 git checkout yourbranchname
 ```